 The Village's population has seen its share of ups and downs over the years.
-However, recently there has been a bit of a population boom with 90 new people added between 2016 and 2021, taking the population from 289 to 379.
-This trend in population growth is a turnaround from years of population stagnation or decline.
-The growth in population is coming from three main factors: growing families, conversion of vacation homes to permanent residences, and new construction.
-From 2016 to 2021 the number of "private dwellings occupied by usual residents" rose 22.7% from 150 to 184.
+However, recently there has been a bit of a population boom with 90 new people added between 2016 and 2021, taking the population from 289 to 379 (Figure 3:).

+This population change represents a 37.5% increase in population.